Frequently Asked Questions

 Can I get a duplicate certificate?

 Yes.
-You can re-download your certificate from your account for up to 15 days after completion.
+You can re-download your co-parenting class certificate from your account for up to 15 days after completion.
 After that, contact support@togetherforkids.com for assistance.
 We may charge a small administrative fee for duplicate certificates requested after the 15-day period.

 Your certificate doesn't expire and remains valid indefinitely.
 However, some courts may require recent completion (within 6-12 months) for certain proceedings.
 Check with your court about any time limitations for certificate submission.